EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/04_component.md

 - We never added our Sphere Component to a specific Scene
   _(well, we didn't have a Sphere Component, so we couldn't)_

-These two last steps are the key of our problem.
+These two last steps are the key to our problem.
-The reason is because the engine will execute projects globally, but we are not restricting our code to be run only when requested.
+This happens because the engine will execute projects globally, but we are not restricting our code to be run only when requested.

 So our example, up until now, has been acting as if it was an extension to the Studio editor!